-In which of the following ways...is your organization involved in community engagement?
+In which of the following ways..is your organization involved in community engagement?

-Gonzalez, R. (2019).
-The Spectrum of Community Engagement to Ownership.
 How does your organization distribute information intended for the public, for example, how to engage with the agency or information about a newly available opportunity or resource?

-Data, Research & Quality Improvement: Use of data to inform planning and development of regionary work as well as development of racial equity work, as well as ongoing review and quality improvement, including relevant tools, resources, and promising practices.
+Data, Research & Quality Improvement:

+Use of data to inform planning and development of racial equity work, as well as ongoing review and quality improvement, including relevant tools, resources, and promising practices.

 How does your organization currently utilize data to inform efforts aimed at advancing equity?